danirus/buildbot-sample-conf/README.md

 Clone a bare copy of [django-sample-project](https://github.com/danirus/django-sample-project) to start off the in-house repository:

     root@server:~# su - git
-    git@server:~$ git clone git://github.com/danirus/django-sample-project.git
+    git@server:~$ git clone --bare git://github.com/danirus/django-sample-project.git

-Copy the ``post-receive`` file (that sits close to this very README.md you are reading) to ``/home/git/django-sample-project.git/hooks/``.
+Copy the ``post-receive`` file to ``/home/git/django-sample-project.git/hooks/``.
 The post-receive hook runs a script that will notify buildbot when changes hit the project's repository.

 If your Buildbot's master lives in a different host:port add the ``--master ipaddress:port`` option to the hook along with the --repository option.